Skip to main content

 • Failure of the Generator could result in an unintended increase of output power.

 • Place monitoring electrodes as far away from the surgical site as possible, to avoid burns or interference with other equipment.
 The use of needle monitoring electrodes (or other small area electrodes) during RF output is not recommended.
-In all cases, incorporating high frequency current limiting devices are recommended.
+In all cases, incorporating high frequency current limiting devices is recommended.

 • Skin-to-skin contact (for example between the arms and body of the patient) should be avoided, for example by insertion of dry gauze.